 Eric Brown, Brownbridge Strategies

-He hold a bachelor’s degree in political science from the University of California at Berkeley and a Master of Liberal Arts degree from Stanford University, where his thesis research examined the presidency of Rwandan leader Paul Kagame.
+He hold a bachelor’s degree in political science from the University of California at Berkeley, and recently earned a Master of Liberal Arts degree from Stanford University, where his thesis research examined the presidency of Rwandan leader Paul Kagame.